Arnis at the 2005 SEA Games

-The arnis tournament at the 2005 Southeast Asian Games was held on December 1, 2005 to December 4, 2005 at the Emilio Aguinaldo College Gymnasium in Ermita, Manila.
+The arnis tournament at the 2005 SEA Games was held on December 1, 2005 to December 4, 2005 at the Emilio Aguinaldo College Gymnasium in Ermita, Manila.
 This is also the same venue as the wushu events.

 This is the first time since 1991 that the sport was introduced in the SEA Games, although in 1991 it was played as a demonstration sport.
 Arnis is an indigenous sport that originated from the Philippines.
 This was the first international multi-sport event where East Timor received its first medal.

 There were six gold medals at stake in Forms and Full-Contact events for men and women.